raspberrypilearning/cd-sebento-scratch-1/en/step_9.md

     forever
 ```

-Better, but you don’t want the player restarting every time they catch one fish!
+Better, but you don’t want the player restarting every time they catch one mosquito!

 + Update the code inside your `if... then`{:class="blockcontrol"} block to look like this: